MarkJohnstoneGitHub/VBA-IDictionary/README.md

  - compareMethod : Specifies how string keys are handled either case sensitive or ignore case.
 Default value is vbBinaryCompare.

- - encodingMethod : Secifies which encoding method to use on case sensitive string keys i.e. Unicode or ASCII.
+ - encodingMethod : Specifies which encoding text method to use on case sensitive string keys i.e. Unicode or ASCII.
 Default value is TextEncodingMethod.temUnicode

-   Dim myDictionary As IDictionary 'or could use As DictionaryKeyValuePairDictionaryKeyValuePair
+   Dim myDictionary As IDictionary 'or could use As DictionaryKeyValuePair

   Set myDictionary = DictionaryKeyValuePair.Create(VBA.vbTextCompare, TextEncodingMethod.temAscii)